-The removal of fill as part of a shoreline restoration project is able to retain water.
+The removal of fill as part of a shoreline restoration

+Inundation can also be used for the control of perennial weeds such as cattails, giant reed grass and reed canary grass, if the site is able to retain water.
 Inundation should be initiated early in the season when the target species is short and snowmelt is contributing to water levels.
 Mowing to decrease vegetation height is recommended if inundation is started during other times of year.
 Inundation at a depth of one to two feet may take a full growing season to accomplish full removal.
 Reed canary grass on the edges of the inundated areas will likely require herbicide treatment.
 A plan should be in place to control seedlings following inundation.